 Alder Play & Klara: Making Things Happen in Health

-Building products with a start small mindset, one-team approach and “Just F***ing Do It” (JDFI) attitude.
-This is the story of two products: Alder Play, a companion app for kids going to hospital; and Klara, a personalised allergy guide, and how they can transform and push boundaries in the Health space.
+This is the story of two products: Alder Play, a companion app for kids going to hospital; and Klara, a personalised allergy guide and how they are transforming the Heath space.

-Health has proven to be a space of tremendous opportunity to make a positive impact in people’s lives using service design.
-Examples include assisting patients on their care journey, and helping clinicians work smarter and making knowledge accessible through emerging technologies (like AI).
+Health is proven to be a space of tremendous opportunity to make a positive impact in people’s lives using service design.
 However, it is also a “wild” space, highly complex and regulated.
 For an outsider the learning curve is steep and the risks are high, so learning through experimentation is difficult.

-How can we seize the opportunities, without being disillusioned and hindered by the complexity and risk?
+How can we seize the opportunities to improve healthcare, without being disillusioned and hindered by the complexity and risk?
 How can we experiment and learn within the space, without risking the lives of the people in it (or getting sued for that matter)?

 I am a Lead UX Designer working at ustwo.
 I have worked on products ranging from gaming consoles to specialised enterprise applications.
 Being a designer allows me to explore different aspects of the world and to provide solutions to the challenges that society is currently facing.
 I am originally from Mexico City, but I currently call Malmö, Sweden home.

 After spending some years in project management and team coaching, I am now a UX designer at ustwo.
 Even before I realised design existed I designed experiences, starting with a ski slope system in our backyard, in the snowy northern Sweden where I grew up.